i2000s/en/_posts/2017-05-21-a-theory-and-practices-on-systematic-task-management.md

 You can arrange when you start to work on your subjects, and your productivity working on the next subject might grow a little bit over time.

 We consider two scenarios.
-First, as shown below, we continue working on new subjects before the previous subject's productivity level decays.
+First, as shown in the figure on the left below, we continue working on new subjects before the previous subject's productivity level decays.
+<center><table><tr><td><center>
-![continuous growth of productivity case][{{site.baseurl}}/assets/img/productcurveaccum.png] *The way to have a continuous growth of productivity level over time.
+{% include image.html img="/en/assets/img/productcurveaccum.png" width="400px" title="The way to have a continuous growth of productivity level over time.
 Dashed lines are the individual productivity lifecycle curves.
+Solid line is the sum of individual curves." caption="(A) a continuous growth case" %}</center>
+</td><td><center>{% include image.html img="/en/assets/img/productcurveaccumless.png" width="400px" title="Dippings occur when task interval increases." caption="(B) little-overlap case" %}</center>
+</td></tr></table>
-Solid line is the sum of individual curves.*
+*Fig 2.
+A continuous growth (A) and oscillations (B) of productivity levels over time.
+Dashed lines are the individual productivity lifecycle curves.
+Solid line is the sum of individual curves.*<br />
+</center><br>

 Obviously, the overall productivity curve experiences a non-decreasing growth over time as individual tasks' productivity curves overlap.

 Next, we consider increasing the intervals between tasks so that the overlap between tasks is small.
-We could find the following figure to illustrate the productivity curve.
+We could find the productivity curve illustrated in Fig 2 (B) above.

-![continuous growth of productivity case][{{site.baseurl}}/assets/img/productcurveaccumless.png] *Fluctuation occurs when task interval increases.*

 # Create a sustainable system for continuous growth and convergence